 Having your own house is one of the greatest dreams of everyone.
 However, considering how fragile the economy is right now and how timid banks are to loan money for new home construction, it is important to find some effective and inexpensive ways to build your dream home.
-Home building process involves a lot of work.
+The process of building a house involves a lot of work.
 You must be ready before starting this stressful project.
-Here are 6 great tips to help you cut cost when building your own house.
+Here are 6 great tips to help you cut home building costs for your next project.

 1. Home Building: Pick The Right Plot Of Land